 Only two of the 12 individuals diagnosed with PASC met the threshold for moderate depression, and the average depression score was mild.
 Depression was either denied as a problem (50%), reported as a new (∼42%), or seriously new (∼8%) problem after COVID-19.

-The intensity of the whole-brain PET signal correlated positively with the majority of parameters of vascular health, including fibrinogen, α2-macroglobulin, orosomucoid, fetuin A, sL-selectin, pentraxin-2, and haptoglobin.
-Interestingly, the PET signal did not correlate with concentrations of cytokines and indicators of angiogenesis.
+The intensity of the whole-brain PET signal, as an indicator of neuroinflammation, correlated positively with most parameters of vascular health, including fibrinogen, α2-macroglobulin, orosomucoid, fetuin A, sL-selectin, pentraxin-2, and haptoglobin.

 Corpus callosum